This post includes a full meal: Starter, Main and Dessert. Scroll through if necessary.

 Cooking, table-setting, hosting, decorating… these have all been what have brought me the most happiness.
 I love cooking for and taking care of my husband and my friends.
 It has been a way for me to show my love and my creativity.
-But is it “enough” of an accomplishment to carry me into my forties, not kicking and screaming?

 It’s been a true pleasure posting my home, my tables, my recipes, my inner thoughts… I have made friends along the way and have seen other posts which have been an inspiration to me and made me feel like I have found a quaint creative community which I am proud to be part of.